Limman-qaidev/mailmkt/README.md

 * **Email editor** – upload recipient lists (CSV/XLSX) and craft HTML bodies.
 The editor uses the theme defined in `style.py`.
 * **Stats view** – summary metrics (opens, clicks, unsubscribe rate) with Matplotlib charts and a table of recent events.
+* **Campaign metrics** – per campaign breakdown of opens, clicks and signups, rendered as a table and bar chart.
 * **Auto‑refresh** – the refresh interval is configurable via environment variables or the style module.

 ### Advanced Features